jm31-art/D3RIV-LVST-DIG1T/README.md

 npm start
 ```

-The bot will analyze digit frequencies each cycle and highlight digits with 11.5%-14% occurrence.
-Use this data to manually verify profitable patterns before enabling automatic trading.
+The bot will analyze digit frequencies each cycle and automatically trade only on digits meeting the probability threshold.
+Stake increases exponentially after every 10 wins, and trading stops when the target profit is achieved.

 Configuration
 - Use `DERIV_APP_ID` or `DERIV_WS_URL` environment variables to change the WebSocket endpoint/app_id.